Department of Geography and Environmental Studies

 Major in Geography

 The Geography major under the Bachelor of Arts or the Bachelor of Science degrees provides flexibility in designing unique programs for students with highly specialized career or graduate study objectives.
-Students electing to follow this major are strongly encouraged to work with a faculty member with experience in their special area of interest.
+Students electing to follow this major are strongly encouraged to work with a faculty member with experience in their specific area of interest.

 Major in Geographic Information Science